China's Huawei Unveils 'Milestone' Smartphone With Homegrown OS

 Those who purchase a Mate 70 smartphone will be given the choice to opt out of the fully self-developed operating system, the firm said.

-Yu told the Tuesday event that there are "many application updates" taking place on a daily basis.
+Yu said that there are "many application updates" taking place on a daily basis.

 "We expect that in two or three months, the application user experience of our HarmonyOS ecosystem will be more mature and more perfect," he added.